History

 holy

 First UMC Richardson joined to provide a hot Sunday dinner meal.
-More Christians from different backgrounds and traditions have worked with Body & Soul over time: West Irving COGIC, Highland Park UMC, West Mesquite Baptist, First UMC Dallas.
+More joined over time: West Irving COGIC, Highland Park UMC, West Mesquite Baptist, First UMC Dallas.

 Many of our guests come to us with an impressive knowledge of scripture and relationships with Jesus.

-Our guests over the last 26 years represent every Christian tradition.
-We have learned much about Jesus and the Bible from them.
+Our guests over the last 26 years represent every tradition.
 The Body & Soul organization and guests are ecumenical.

 safety